Webster University Connections Portal

 Information Technology Support Center

-The University's IT Service Desk is the single point of contact for all technology issues, including those related to email and online courses.
-Contact the IT Service Desk by phone or email, or submit a technology work order through the Cherwell Customer Portal.
+The University's IT Support Center is the single point of contact for all technology issues, including those related to email and online courses.
+Contact the IT Support Center by phone or email, or submit a technology work order through the Cherwell Customer Portal.